-The main access to the site will be via the main entrance off Scairt hill.
-Deliveries and removal of debris will be from the main street.
+The main access to the site will be via the existing site entrance.
 Deliveries etc will be coordinated so as not to impede traffic.

 The proposed haulage routes and associated mitigation measures for the construction phase will be as follows;